Drew Gooden (basketball): Los Angeles Clippers (2010)

-Milwaukee Bucks
+Milwaukee Bucks (2010–2013)

 On July 1, 2010, Gooden agreed to a 5-year/$32 million contract with the Milwaukee Bucks, which would make the Bucks his ninth team in as many seasons in the league.
 On April 9, 2011, he recorded his first career triple-double in a win over the Cavaliers with 15 points, 13 rebounds, and 13 assists.

-On March 14, 2012, Gooden recorded his second career triple-double in a win over the Cavaliers with 15 points, 10 rebounds, and 13 assists.
+On March 7, 2012, Gooden scored a season high 27 points during a 106–104 loss to the Chicago Bulls.
+On March 14, Gooden recorded his second career triple-double in a win over the Cavaliers with 15 points, 10 rebounds, and 13 assists.

 On July 16, 2013, the Bucks waived Gooden using the NBA's amnesty clause.

-Second stint with the Wizards
+Washington Wizards (2014–2016)

 On February 26, 2014, Gooden signed a 10-day contract with the Washington Wizards.
 On March 8, 2014, he signed a second 10-day contract with the Wizards.
 On March 18, 2014, he signed with the Wizards for the rest of the season.

 On July 18, 2014, Gooden re-signed with the Wizards.
 In the team's season opener on October 29, 2014, against the Miami Heat, Gooden was named the starting power forward in what was his first of just seven starts for the season.
 He subsequently scored a season-high 18 points and did not top that mark for the rest of the season.

 On July 13, 2015, Gooden again re-signed with the Wizards.

-Gooden's final NBA game was played on April 13, 2016 in a 109 - 98 win over the Atlanta Hawks where he recorded one point and one steal in 2 minutes of playing time.
-July 7, 2016, the Wizards declined their option on Gooden's contract, making him an unrestricted free agent.
+Gooden's final NBA game was played on April 13, 2016, in a 109 – 98 win over the Atlanta Hawks; he recorded one point and one steal in two minutes of playing time.
+On July 7, 2016, the Wizards declined their option on Gooden's contract, making him an unrestricted free agent.

-BIG3 League

 In February 2018, Drew Gooden joined Ice Cube's BIG3 basketball league as co-captain of 3's Company.

 Personal life

-Gooden is half Finnish; his father, Andrew Gooden, met Drew's mother, Ulla, while playing pro basketball in Äänekoski, Finland.
+Gooden's mother, Ulla, is Finnish; his father, Andrew Gooden, met her while playing pro basketball in Äänekoski, Finland.
 Gooden's parents divorced later on, and he stayed with his father in California.
 In August 2014, Gooden attempted to get Finnish citizenship in order to play for their national team, but he failed to do so before the 2014 FIBA Basketball World Cup.